chrisalexander55/ecmascript-sass-webpack-starter/README.md

 $ npm i
 ```

-After installation, you will see this directory structure (only key objects illustrated):
+After installation, you will see this directory structure:

 ```bash
 |- webpack/                        # webpack config dir